 - the commitments of the company granting the guarantee and/or third party security are not disproportionate to the commitments of any other group companies involved in the same transaction and do not exceed the company’s financial capacity.

-Are there any restrictions against providing security to support borrowings incurred for the purposes of acquiring shares: (i) of the company; (ii) of any company which directly/indirectly owns shares in the company; or (iii) in a related company?
+Are there any restrictions against providing guarantees and/or security to support borrowings incurred for the purposes of acquiring directly or indirectly: (i) shares of the company; (ii) shares of any company which directly or indirectly owns shares in the company; or (iii) shares in a related company?

 Luxembourg public limited liability companies (sociétés anonymes) and corporate partnership limited by shares (sociétés en commandite par actions) are prohibited from granting loans, guarantees, security interests or advancing funds to a third party for the acquisition of their own shares, unless a whitewash procedure is followed.
 Such whitewash procedure requires, inter alia, sufficient distributable reserves at least equal to the amount of the financial assistance provided and an approval of the shareholders and is rarely used in practice.